Bounties-Network/StandardBounties/docs/documentation.md

     arbiter = _arbiter;

     fulfillmentAmounts = _fulfillmentAmounts;
+    totalFulfillmentAmounts = _totalFulfillmentAmounts;
 }
 ```

 #### Contribute()
 This allows a bounty to receive 3rd party contributions from the crowd.
+This functionality is only available before the deadline has passed, and while the bounty is not in the `Dead` stage.
 The Ether (or tokens) which are deposited are at the mercy of the issuer, who can at any point call `killBounty()` to drain remaining funds.
 ```
 function contribute (uint value)
     payable